ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 - Derive macros, like #[derive(Serialize)]

-  All three types use the same underlying mechanism: the compiler pro- vides your macro with a sequence of tokens, and it expects you to produce a sequence of tokens in return that are (probably) related to the input tree.
+  All three types use the same underlying mechanism: the compiler provides your macro with a sequence of tokens, and it expects you to produce a sequence of tokens in return that are (probably) related to the input tree.
 However, they differ in how the macro is invoked and how its output is handled.
 We’ll cover each one briefly.

 **Function-Like Macros**

 The function-like macro is the simplest form of procedural macro.
 Like a declarative macro, it simply replaces the macro code at the call site with the code that the procedural macro returns.
-However, unlike with declarative macros, all the guard rails are off: these macros (like all procedural mac- ros) are not required to be hygienic and will not protect you from interact- ing with identifiers in the surrounding code at the call site.
+However, unlike with declarative macros, all the guard rails are off: these macros (like all procedural macros) are not required to be hygienic and will not protect you from interacting with identifiers in the surrounding code at the call site.
 Instead, your macros are expected to explicitly call out which identifiers should overlap with the surrounding code (using Span::call_site) and which should be treated as private to the macro (using Span::mixed_site, which we’ll discuss later).

 **Attribute Macros**